selfsame/WaveFunctionCollapse/README.md

 Whitespace is ignored in the neighbor scan, and can be used as margins to isolate neighbors.
 Training components have a `weight` array for neighbor xml.

+NOTE: Prefabs must be located within `Assets/Resources` or a subdirectory within.

 ### `X` `I` `T` `L` `/`

-Tile symmetry class can be declared via the last letter of the prefab name, for example "GroundX" & "Road-T".
+Tile symmetry class can be declared via the last letter of the prefab name, for example "GroundX" or "Road-T".

 Note: `L` tiles have an initial orientation of
 ```